marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/coreduce.rst

     all images of the team; if it is an array, it shall have the same shape on all images.

-  :param OPERATOR:
+  :param OPERATION:
     pure function with two scalar nonallocatable
     arguments, which shall be nonpolymorphic and have the same type and type parameters as :samp:`{A}`.
 The function shall return a nonallocatable scalar of the same type and type parameters as :samp:`{A}`.
 The function shall be the same on all images and with regards to the arguments mathematically commutative and associative.
-Note that :samp:`{OPERATOR}` may not be an elemental function, unless it is an intrisic function.
+Note that :samp:`{OPERATION}` may not be an elemental function, unless it is an intrisic function.

   :param RESULT_IMAGE: